ryznerova/english-for-designers/03-content-first/index.md

 ![2](9.jpg)

 I decided to use an exposed sewn stitch bookbinding.
-That means the number of pages that is dividable by 8.
+That means the number of pages is dividable by 8.
 I chose a pink thread because it's one of Ok Plan Architects' brand colors.
 The cover is made out of 500gsm black paper.
 The higher the gsm number is, the longer it will last without damage.

 ![3](6.jpg)